xxnado/Olympics-Data-Tableau-Project/README.md

 # Olympics Data - Tableau Project

 ## Overview
-In our Business Analytics Master's program at Nova School of Business and Economics, my team and I completed a project for our Data Visualization course.
-We were given Olympic data spanning from 1896 to 2016, along with the task of presenting it in a meaningful way.
+This Tableau project was developed as part of a group project for the "Data Visualization for Business Analytics" course at NOVA School of Business and Economics.
+A dataset on Olympic data spanning from 1896 to 2016 was given, along with the task of presenting it in a meaningful way.

-Data visualization involves crafting a narrative, so we added additional datasets on GDP, the World Happiness Index, and Population Sizes to explore three main questions:
+Data visualization involves crafting a narrative, so by adding additional datasets on GDP, the World Happiness Index, and Population Sizes three main questions are explored:

 1. How does a country's economic development impact the athletic performance of its athletes?
 2. What is the relationship between a nation's athletic performance and its population size and Happiness Index?